How will 5G transform the finance industry?

-From ATM machines to online and mobile banking, the financial services industry has often been an early adopter of digital technology.
+From ATM machines to online and mobile banking, the Financial Services IT Solutions has often been an early adopter of digital technology.

 For example, according to research done by AT&T and IDG, 81% of financial institutions have made technology changes at the corporate and/or branch level in recent years.